Upgraded CSF3 Info Hub

 Running ‘squeue’ shows very long Start Time, will it really take that long for my job to start?

 The estimated start time shown when you run the ‘squeue’ command should not be considered accurate.
-This is because the time calculated is based on walltime requested for all the jobs that are already queued and running in the system for all users.
-Most jobs don’t need the entire walltime requested and some jobs will stop or crash prematurely due to various factors.
-For these reasons your job might start much sooner than the estimated time shown.
+This is because it is based on the Wallclock time requested by all of the jobs that are already queued and running for all users.
+Most jobs don’t need their entire Wallclock time requested – they finish successfully before the time limit, and some jobs may stop or crash prematurely if mistakes have been made in the jobscript, or code, or input data etc. For these reasons your job might start much sooner than the estimated time shown.